dryutsun/SEI-Project-OSU-Clone/README.md

 # MVP GOALS
-- Create a Start Menu that includes gameplay instructions, and a start button. **DONE**
+- [x] Create a Start Menu that includes gameplay instructions, and a start button.
-- After start button is clicked, it will count down till the game actually starts so user can prepare.  *DONE*
+- [x] After start button is clicked, it will count down till the game actually starts so user can prepare.
-- Render game screen indicating circles clicked, or largest combo. **DONE**
+- [x] Render game screen indicating circles clicked, or largest combo.
-- Render a cursor or cursor indicator on the page. **DONE**
+- [x] Render a cursor or cursor indicator on the page.
-- Random spawning of circles that expand and contract their hitboxes over a set duration. **DONE**
+- [x] Random spawning of circles that expand and contract their hitboxes over a set duration.
-    - When clicked, they dissapear or flash. **DONE**
+    - [x] When clicked, they dissapear or flash.
-- After a set amount of time, i.e. 1 minute, the game ends and the score is displayed.
+- [x] After a set amount of time, i.e. 1 minute, the game ends and the score is displayed.
-    - set interval to count up to 60 and once it is 60, clearinterval

 # STRETCH GOALS
-- Make it look nice and come up with general styling outline for graphic enjoyment.
+- [ ] Make it look nice and come up with general styling outline for graphic enjoyment.
-- Particle effects or an "explosion" for when circles are successfully clicked.
+- [ ] Particle effects or an "explosion" for when circles are successfully clicked.
-- In addition to the expansion/contraction phase, certain spawned circles should be connected by a "bridge" that takes a mousedown dragging effect. !!
-THIS WOULD REQUIRE SPLINES.
-IM TOO DUMB FOR SPLINES.
+- [ ] In addition to the expansion/contraction phase, certain spawned circles should be connected by a "bridge" that takes a mousedown dragging effect.
+    - [ ] This requires splines.
+This may be too difficult.
-    - If the cursor leaves the rendered "bridge" between two circles, you cannot proceed with the click-mousedown-drag-click event.
+    - [ ] If the cursor leaves the rendered "bridge" between two circles, you cannot proceed with the click-mousedown-drag-click event.
 If you miss the event, you will only lose the opportunity to have an attached "bonus"

-- Accuracy Math to indicate where in the circular or square hitbox you clicked, relative to center of the spawned circle.
+- [ ] Accuracy Math to indicate where in the circular or square hitbox you clicked, relative to center of the spawned circle.

-- Pattern based spawning of circles, possibly including it in a *map* of possible spawn patterns and randomly choosing one of these patterns.
+- [ ] Pattern based spawning of circles, possibly including it in a *map* of possible spawn patterns and randomly choosing one of these patterns.

-- Possible music based spawning of circles, i.e. if sound is within a certain frequency range such as a kick drum, it will spawn points.
+- [ ] Possible music based spawning of circles, i.e. if sound is within a certain frequency range such as a kick drum, it will spawn points.
 These points will be predetermined/premapped by some function.
-    - This could possibly be implemented by having the music be a midi file, and have JS track certain midi events.
+    - [ ] This could possibly be implemented by having the music be a midi file, and have JS track certain midi events.
-    - PER MY BESTIES ADVICE: Take an audio objects
-//! you give it a sample rate;
-//! take less samples, ever 2 ms u sample ur singal
-//! simple boolean greater than operator saying if its above this
-//!
-Notices when something changes from a 1 to a 0
-//!
-Some typee of smoothing, a 1 bang that is a gate that only lets something thru every x ms
+    - [ ] PER MY FRIENDS ADVICE: Implement an event follower i.e. lower the sample rate, take less samples, make a threshold indicator that returns a boolean value, have something that listens for this event and "debounce" for a set interval.

  # ROADBLOCKS
  - I predict I will have some difficulty with the collision detection math.
 I figure I can render the cursor as a "pixel point" i.e. small, and it it finds itself within the circle while it exists, the collision will be detected.
  - Not knowing OOP, I predict I will have difficulty modularizing and extending some of the objects I will be creating.
  - I don't know the full scope of what these rendering frameworks are capable of so I might do something that is not possible within some of them.
  - Not knowing how to register consecutive "events" in the stretch goal such as the 'click-mousedown-drag-click" event.
  - Lay out a grid / so that they can't spawn in the same place.
  - start with it being boxes, and as a stretch goal i can make it circle.
  - If circles are clicked consecutively, your largest combo is displayed.